sensei-hacker/inavwiki/GPS--and-Compass-setup.md

-iNav supports Ublox, DJI NAZA, NMEA, multiwii's i2c-nav board and MultiWiiCopter's i2c-gps modules
+INAV supports Ublox, DJI NAZA, and NMEA.
+NMEA is not recommended for navigation, due to its slower update rate.

-Tested and confirming working protocols are Ublox and DJI NAZA

 Recommended GPS are M8N versions.